jpbourgeon/pouchdb-nextjs-router/README.md

 const handler = async (req, res) => {
   try {
-    // you can run any middleware before the router (ex. for security: helmet, cors, custom authentication, ...)
+    // you can run any middleware before the router
+    // (ex. for security: helmet, cors, custom authentication, ...)
-    // Example: helmet middleware - see <https://github.com/helmetjs/helmet>
-    await runMiddleware(req, res, helmet());
-    // Example: cors middleware - see <https://github.com/expressjs/cors>
-    await runMiddleware(
-      req,
-      res,
-      cors({
-        origin: true,
-        allowedHeaders: [
-          "Origin",
-          "X-Requested-With",
-          "Content-Type",
-          "Accept",
-        ],
-        methods: ["GET", "PUT", "POST", "DELETE", "HEAD"],
-        credentials: true,
-      })
-    );

     // pouchdb-nextjs-router configuration
     req.locals = {
       nextPouchdbRouter: {
-        routerPrefix: "/api/pouchdb", // mandatory; the api root path where pouchdb-nextjs-router is installed and running
+        // mandatory; the api root path where pouchdb-nextjs-router
+        // is installed and running
+        routerPrefix: "/api/pouchdb",
-        PouchDB: PouchDBInstance, // mandatory; the PouchDB instance to be used
+        // mandatory; the PouchDB instance to be used
+        PouchDB: PouchDBInstance,
-        paramsName: "params", //optional; the name of the parameters slug you specified in your route; expected to be "params" if undefined
+        // optional; the name of the parameters slug you specified
+        // in your route; expected to be "params" if undefined
+        paramsName: "params",
-        limit: "1mb", //optional; body size limit for json body and attachment raw body according to the body-parser package's syntax; defaults to "1mb" if undefined
+        // optional; body size limit for json body and attachment raw
+        // body according to the body-parser package's syntax;
+        // defaults to "1mb" if undefined
+        limit: "1mb",
       },
     };

     // pouchdb-nextjs-router middleware
     await runMiddleware(req, res, pouchdbNextjsRouter);
   } catch (error) {